Got questions? We’ve Got Answers.

 Ethanol:Ethanol is the most common method of extraction in the hemp industry and has a low initial set up cost relative to the other two methods.
 Ethanol is a great solvent and is able to capture many of the desired materials in the hemp plant.
 However, ethanol often extracts more compounds than what is desired in the end product.
 These include; chlorophyll, fats, waxes, and other non-cannabinoid compounds.
 These extra compounds, along with the ethanol itself, need to be removed from the hemp oil before it can be used in formulation.
 The process of refining the oil can have a negative impact on the quality of the final product.

 BHO BHO is also referred to as hydrocarbon extraction, and it is seen as the best solvent.
-BHO is able to extract all cannabinoids and terpenes, and it does so at a low pressure and temperature, thus preserving the cannabinoids and terpenes.
+BHO is able to extract all cannabinoids and terpenes, and it does so at low pressure and temperature, thus preserving the cannabinoids and terpenes.
 BHO is able to get around 90 to 95% of total cannabinoids in the hemp biomass.
 Extracts from BHO have the fullest profile and are seen as the highest quality.
 Because of the cold extraction BHO is able to extract “Fresh Frozen” biomass (plant material that has been frozen immediately after harvest), thus creating “Live Resin”.
 BHO is typically the most difficult to set up and have properly purged oil, so this method tends to be less common in the current hemp marketplace even though it is better quality.

 What is bioavailability and how does it affect which products I buy?